nalves599/bling-bank-sirs-project/REPORT.md

 So, by itself, the server cannot access the account information, since it only has one key, it always needs to have at least one user to access the account information.

 As with the registration, the email is assumed to be secure and that the user has access to it.
-In a real world scenario, this would be done in person, where the user would go to the bank and get hSis shamir key.
+In a real world scenario, this would be done in person, where the user would go to the bank and get his shamir key.

 ##### Get Account Information